leinson/delivery-fee-calculator/README.md

 # Wolt delivery fee calculator

 This app is a frontend Wolt delivery fee calculator : "This code is needed when a customer is ready with their shopping cart and we’d like to show them how much the delivery will cost.
-The delivery price depends on the cart value, the number of items in the cart, the time of the order, and the delivery distance."/Wolt, github
+The delivery price depends on the cart value, the number of items in the cart, the time of the order, and the delivery distance."/Wolt, GitHub

 Assignment and more precise specifications: https://github.com/woltapp/engineering-internship-2024